40tude/py_coding_interview/README.md

 On top of that, MyPy is a real pain in this context.

 Here’s what I finally do:

-1. Open the excellent VSCode
-1. Open a Jupyter Notebook
+1. Open a Jupyter Notebook in VSCode
-1. Type the code in a **Markdown** section
+1. Type the code in a **Markdown** cell
 1. Read it over, review, etc.
-1. Once everything looks good, convert the Markdown cell into a Python cell
+1. Once everything seems to look good, convert the Markdown cell into a Python cell
-1. Run, debug, etc.
+1. Run, review, debug, etc.

-Finally, I don’t use any type hints anymore because, in this context, MyPy does more harm than good.
+Finally, I don’t use type hints anymore because, in this context, MyPy does more harm than good.
 It's better to focus on understanding the different algorithms and data structures rather than spending time bloating/complicating/slowing down the code just to help MyPy understand what's going on (and avoid it throwing insults every five lines).

 Even though I firmly believe that the root issue is Python not being strictly typed.
 This makes me think of MyPy as a patch on a wooden leg.
 It does its best to warn you, you try to correct as much warnings as possible but no one really care and you have to run the code to see if works or not.

-I normally use type annotations, but here, honestly… it's a real headache, and it doesn’t help tp focus on what matters.
+I normally use type annotations, but here, honestly… It's a real headache, and it doesn’t bring any value nor help to focus on what matters.

 ## Example (see the book p 63)